Chaotic measures as an alternative to spectral measures for analysing turbulent flow: Introduction

 However, chaotic measures are another set of statistics which are comparatively less well established in the turbulence literature even though there are several advantages of using them over spectral measures.
 We believe that analysis of the chaotic properties of turbulence presents an untapped potential for a better understanding of turbulence.
 Recently new advances have been made in quantifying chaotic measures in turbulence and this review will provide context and framework for these studies, track the evolution of the main ideas, as well as summarise the key implications of them.

 In discussing the advantages of chaotic measures, we will very briefly discuss the disadvantages of spectral measures in the context of direct numerical simulation (DNS).
 Within the K41 theory, there is the large length scale where energy is inputted and then the dissipation at small length scale.
 These scales are decoupled and between them should exist an inertial range where energy transfer occurs from larger to smaller scales.
 Prediction of the wave number scaling of this range as well as how the longitudinal structure functions relate to the dissipation can then be made \cite{taylor1938spectrum,kolmogorov1941local,kolmogorov1962refinement}.
 Intermittency effects can be said to account for the degree that these predictions agree or do not agree with simulations and experiment \cite{frisch1995turbulence}.
 However, with DNS it is often hard to generate a well defined inertial range.
 To do so, we need a large separation of scales, which requires a large simulation and thus large computational resources.
 Unlike the scaling of any inertial range, many chaotic quantities are more like the turbulent energy or the local dissipation rate - they exist regardless of the existence of a well defined inertial range.
 They thus can be calculated with much more modest simulation sizes.
-It is notable that, even in 1986 \cite{deissler1986navier}, robust chaos was observed where an inertial range would definitely not have been found.
+Laws for scaling such as $S_n(r) \sim r^{\zeta_n}$ for the structure functions, where $\zeta_n$ is the scaling exponent, require very large Reynolds numbers and a well defined inertial range as shown by Qian \cite{qian1997inertial,qian1999slow,sagaut2008homogeneous}.
+The fact that these conditions are not required for the chaotic measures adds a strong argument for their use.
+It is notable that, even in 1986 as shown by Deissler \cite{deissler1986navier}, robust chaos was observed where an inertial range would definitely not have been found.